Sports Digest: Portland wins opener at Little League regional

 TENNIS

+Sabalenka won her second straight Australian Open title in January.
+She withdrew from Wimbledon because of a shoulder injury.
+The winner will face Paula Badosa of Spain, a 6-3, 6-3 winner over Caroline Dolehide of the United States in the first semifinal.

+In the men’s semifinals, second-seeded Ben Shelton of the United States was scheduled to face 10th-seeded Flavio Cobolli of Italy, and fourth-seeded Sebastian Korda was set to play No. 5 Frances Tiafoe in an all-American match.

-CITI OPEN: Denis Shapovalov of Canada was knocked out of the Mubadala Citi DC Open in Washington after he was disqualified from his quarterfinal round match for shouting at a spectator.
+• Denis Shapovalov of Canada was knocked out of the Citi Open Friday after he was disqualified from his quarterfinal round match for shouting at a spectator.

 Shapovalov lost his first set 7-6 (5) in a match against American Ben Shelton and trailed 6-3 in a tiebreaker in the second set when he apparently threw his racket to the court and began shouting at a fan in the stands.
 As Shelton was about to serve for triple match point, the 25-year-old Shapovalov again argued with a fan.
 He was given an unsportsmanlike conduct code violation by the umpire, who then summoned a supervisor.